Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 I'm a big fan of showing, not telling: show them every week what has been accomplished and what the way forward looks like.

 Have discussions using the running software, whiteboard or mockups as a shared entity, not Jira.
-No jira traffic light can tell you you are doing OK.
+No Jira traffic light can tell you you are doing OK.

 ## Agile empowers autonomous cross-functional teams